Lab-CoMBINE/SnakeBITE/README.md

 shiny run --reload path/to/SnakeBITE/app/app.py
 ```

 Congratulations: you are inside SnakeBITE now.
-Follow the instructions in the web browser page to build your own modular pipeline on ONT data.
+Follow the instructions in the web browser page to build and launch your own modular pipeline on ONT data.

 ## Project Structure